Yiannis128/markdown_editor/README.md

 The following features are planned to be added in due time:

-- [ ] Tests to make sure features work as intended.
+- [ ] Unit tests to make sure features work as intended.
 - [ ] Add multi-line editing.
 - [ ] Numbered list support.
 - [ ] Bold, Italic, Underline, Strike-through